BIG HEAD

 Diet

 Fast food can cause acid stomach, as we have probably all experienced in our own life time.
 Concentrates will have this affect, and therefore a diet high in fibre is important, and regular feed times.
 I would recommend talking with your vet about this at this stage.
 Mylanta has been recommended as temporary relief, but this is by no means a cure, and may cause extended problems in further upsetting the guts delicate balance.
 Plenty of fresh water should be offered before during and after meal times.
 This helps with digestion.
-Probiotics are advisable, and can be given by adding a carton of natural acidophilus yogurt, please no flavouring or colours added and unsweetened is best (Bornhoffen or Vallia) Plenty of access to natural pasture and grassy meadow hay will be very beneficial.
+Probiotics are highly advisable, and can be given by adding a carton of natural acidophilus yogurt, please no flavouring or colours added and unsweetened is best (Bornhoffen or Vallia) Or purchase probiotic powder that can be added daily to the horses feed.
+Plenty of access to natural pasture and grassy meadow hay will be very beneficial.

 Stress